 The story follows Caroline, who is confined to her room due to illness, and her classmate Anthony, supposedly sent to work on a class project with her.
 The chaotic and creative room Caroline constantly paces in is very well design to showcase the personality of the teenager, and highlight her lonely existance, despite her adamant denial of loneliness.
 Claiming she was connected through Facebook and most definitely not shut off from society, the two quickly built a relationship of mutual trust and usefulness.

 The whole thing felt a little over-directed and stiff to me, not the way teenagers would typically communicate with each other.
 It wasn’t over-the-top unrealistic, but just felt ever so slightly off and overly managed.
 The story progressed slowly while Caroline and Anthony learned more about each other and became friends, all the while giving little hints of foreshadowing.

 The big twist at the end didn’t feel quite as surprising to me as it apparently did to many others, judging by their reactions.
 I thought it was a little contrived and almost esotheric in a way.
 Not necessarily to my taste personally.
 However, the acting and stage design were quite good.
-Unfortunately the whole thing didn’t come together smoothly for me, so only four out of six rainbow sloths for I and You.
+Unfortunately the whole thing didn’t come together smoothly for me.